Gabriele-Bellavia/Analysis-of-covid-19-papers-mapd-b-project/journal.md

 ## Gio

 Set up a NFS.
 Now the cluster should be up perfectly up to use with no issue.
 I expect many problems to come.

+# 28/06/2025

+We can now sorta read files?
+Before delaying the functions the scheduler would have taken ages to compute, now it should be faster, maybe it's just all delayed...

+## Gio

+Found a list of stopwords, I didn't really checked it, a much dangerous behaviour.
+Seemed to work, now we should count the words, maybe a foldby?